-- has at least 30 states?

-- ever moves its head more than 30 tape cells away from the left?

-- accepts the null string $\epsilon$ ?
+- has at least 30 states? - accepts the null string $\epsilon$ ?

-- accepts every string?

-- accepts a finite set?

 Hint.
 To show that a problem is decidable amounts to give a total Turing machine that accepts exactly the positive instances and rejects the others.
 On the other hand, undecidable problems are identified by showing that a decision procedure for it could be used to construct a decision procedure for the halting problem, which does not exist.